Westerkerk

 Nine Streets (De Negen Straatjes)

-Just south of the church are the Nine Streets, a vibrant shopping area known for its eclectic mix of boutiques, vintage stores, art galleries and cafes.
+Just south of the church are the Nine Streets, a vibrant shopping area (although was raining cats and dogs when we went there), known for its eclectic mix of boutiques, vintage stores, art galleries and cafes.
 It’s a great place to browse for unique souvenirs and gifts.

 Dam Square